Regan298/Disaster-Master/Architectural Design.md

 Occupational Over-Use can be avoided by not working for lengthy periods of time without a break.
 The team has agreed to 2 10 minute breaks for each 4 hour lab session to break up the time.
 During this time, team members can go for a walk, get a drink, eat, or anything to aid their general wellbeing.
 This is stated in our team contract.
 To avoid creating tripping hazards with poor cable management, the team will endeavour to keep cables off the floor where possible.
 The ECS computer labs are a good example of this.
 If not possible, the team should be made aware of any cabling around the teams working space by the owner of the cable.
 Team members should also scan the area around them when arriving at the space to work.

-2. Whether project work requires work or testing at any external (off-campus) workplaces/sites.
-If so, state the team's plans for receiving a Health and Safety induction for the external workplaces/sites.
-If the team has already received such an induction, state the date it was received.
+2. Off campus project work.

 The teams health and safety induction took place on 21/03/2019 and was presented by the school's Safety Officer Roger Cliffe.
 Our project does not require us to go off university campus.
-Our lab work is done on VUW Kelburn campus, and our meeting with Regan take place on the VUW Te Aro campus.
+Our lab work is done on VUW Kelburn campus, and our meetings with Regan take place on the VUW Te Aro campus.

-3. Whether project work requires the team test with human or animal subjects?
-If so, explain why there is no option but for the team to perform this testing, and state the team's plans for receiving Ethics Approval _prior_ to testing.
+3. Testing project work with human subjects.

 Our project will be tested with human subjects.
 This is by requirement of our client, Regan.
 Once the team has developed a functional version, it will be used in the real world running disaster simulations.
-These tests will be fully conducted by Regan making it his ethical requirement to ensure the safety of the people using the software.
+These tests will be fully conducted by Regan.
+As the project is automating disaster simulations that are already carried out manually by Regan, our program does not add any safety concerns.
+The programs process follows the process Regan's manual simulations already follow.

-Also, the document in this section any additional discussions with the School Safety Officer regarding Health and Safety Risks.
-Give any further information on relevant health and safety regulations, risks, and mitigations, etc.
+This is the only options for testing as these disaster simulation events are the only places where our program will be used.

 #### 5.4.1 Safety Plans

-Safety Plans may be required for some projects, depending on project requirements.
 Project requirements do not involve risk of death, serious harm, harm or injury.

 ## 6. Appendices